duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 5%3A Wales.md

 		- Somewhat isolated by a rugged, mountainous terrain, the Welsh have retained more of the culture of their Celtic forebears than have either the Scots or the English.
 		- The Welsh are well known for their love of singing, and their hymns and folk songs are widely known throughout the world.
 		- Eisteddfod (Welsh, "a sitting of learned men")
-			- is the national music
+			- the national music
-			- is literary festival
+			- literary festival
-			- is held each summer in the first week of August in Wales
+			- held each summer in the first week of August in Wales
 				- to promote Welsh language, literature, music, and customs.
 			- The week-long ceremony is a revival of the ancient Welsh custom of assembling bards, or minstrels
 				- for competition among themselves